sonus21/rqueue/README.md

 **NOTE:**

-* For spring boot 2.x use Rqueue 2.x
-* For spring boot 3.x use Rqueue 3.x
+* For Spring Boot 3.x use Rqueue 3.x

 Get the latest one
 from [Maven central](https://search.maven.org/search?q=g:com.github.sonus21%20AND%20a:rqueue-spring-boot-starter)